rzkamalia/prompt/README.md

 + **Prompt for Inferring Topic**
 ```
 prompt = """
-Determine five topicsw that are discussed in the following text.
+Determine five topics that are discussed in the following text.
 Make each item one or two long.
 Format your response as list of items separate by comma.